brian-team/brian2-doc-resources/tutorials/1-intro-to-brian-neurons.rst

 All Brian scripts start with the following.
-If you're trying this notebook out in IPython, you should start by running this cell.
+If you're trying this notebook out in the Jupyter notebook, you should start by running this cell.

 .. code:: python

     from brian2 import *

-Later we'll do some plotting in the notebook, so we activate inline plotting in the IPython notebook by doing this:
+Later we'll do some plotting in the notebook, so we activate inline plotting in the notebook by doing this:

 .. code:: python

     %matplotlib inline

+If you are not using the Jupyter notebook to run this example (e.g. you are using a standard Python terminal, or you copy&paste these example into an editor and run them as a script), then plots will not automatically be displayed.
+In this case, call the ``show()`` command explicitly after the plotting commands.

 Units system
 ------------